 The following selected historical financial data is derived from SB/RH's audited consolidated financial statements as of and for the years ended September 30.
 The summary has been derived in part from, and should be read in conjunction with, the Consolidated Financial Statements of the Company included elsewhere in this Annual Report.
 As discussed in Note 1-Description of Business subsequent to the year ended September 30, 2018, the Company sold its Global Batteries and lighting ("GBL") business and Global Auto Care ("GAC") business to Energizer Holdings, Inc. ("Energizer") on January 2, 2019 and January 28, 2019, respectively.
-As a result, the Company's assets and liabilities associated with GBL and GAC have been classified as held for sale in the accompanying Consolidated Statement of Financial Position for the fiscal years ended September 30, 2018, 2017, 2016 and the respective operations have been have been classified as discontinued operations in the accompanying Consolidated Statements of Income and Statements of Cash Flows for the fiscal years ended September 30, 2018, 2017, 2016.
-For the fiscal year ended September 30, 2015 and 2014 included within the selected financial data below, the Company has not adjusted to reflect changes due to the recognition of the GBL and GAC results as discontinued operations and therefore certain financial information within the summarized financial information below may not be comparable for such period.
+As a result, the Company's assets and liabilities associated with GBL and GAC have been classified as held for sale in the accompanying Consolidated Statement of Financial Position for the fiscal years ended September 30, 2018, 2017, 2016 and the respective operations have been have been classified as discontinued operations in the accompanying Consolidated Statements of Income and Statements of Cash Flows for the fiscal years ended September 30, 2018, 2017, 2016 and EAC have been classified to reflect changes due to the recognition of the GBL and GAC results as discontinued operations and therefore certain financial information within the summarized financial information below may not be comparable for such period.